Retrograde Nailing of Femoral Shaft Frx

 - Intra-articular Nail Insertion:

-- indicated for extra-articular supracondylar fractures, distal femur frxs, obese patients, or patients who have sustained multi-trauma;
+- indicated for extra-articular supracondylar fractures, distal femur frxs, obese patients, or patients who have

 - Extra-articular Nail Insertion: (from Sanders, et al (1993))